ananymoos1/VBM/README.md

 # VBM
-A linux-like shell for individuals who can't install Linux, built using Python.
+A Linux-like shell for individuals who can't install Linux, built using Python.
+This is for individuals who wish to experience Linux on their system, without installing it.